 Energy played a part in the decisive Euromaidan protests in Kiev which culminated in Ukraine’s incumbent government of Viktor Yanukovych being overthrown in 2014.
-What has happened since after Russia supported Ukrainian pro-soviets and annexed the Crimea region, makes this easy to forget, with the subsequent civil war, fuelled by Russia’s intervention, still engulfing the east of the country.
+What has happened since as Russia-backed Ukrainian pro-soviets annexed the Crimea region, makes this easy to forget, with the subsequent civil war still engulfing the east of the country.

 Since dislodging Yanukovych, Ukraine has elected a new government which has signed a trade agreement with the EU.
 One of its crucial targets is to improve energy security for Ukraine.

 Russia supplies more than half the gas Ukraine consumes and gas accounts for around 40% of the country’s overall energy usage.
 In the past, gas has caused tensions between the two countries.
 When Ukraine fails to pay its bills, Russia cuts it – and subsequently other parts of Europe - off as it has twice already in 2006 and 2009.

 Greater energy independence has long been an ambition of Ukraine, even under Yanukovych’s decidedly pro-Russian government.
 The country’s strategy for weaning itself of its dependence on Russian energy revolves around improving alternative supplies of gas and domestic production.